-To guide the creation of version 4.0, the PCI Security Standards Council agreed four objectives:
+To guide the creation of version 4.0, the PCI Security Standards Council agreed on these four objectives:

 PCI DSS 4.0 is designed to ensure account data is properly protected and that businesses are clear on their responsibilities in making that happen.
 It will also ensure the standard is aligned with the latest changes in the security landscape, expanding requirements into a few new areas, and providing clearer guidance for businesses to follow.

-As always, we’re ahead of every update to compliance standards around the world, and work closely with all parties involved to ensure a more secure payments space for everyone.
+As always, Adyen is ahead of every update to compliance standards around the world, and work closely with all parties involved to ensure a more secure payments space for everyone.

 Still need more information on PCI DSS compliance?
 Explore Adyen Help for more details.